anachary/zig-ai-inference-engine/docs/INTERACTIVE_CHAT_FLOW.md

 # Interactive Chat Flow - How AI Responds to Your Questions

-This document explains in simple terms how the Zig AI Platform processes your questions and generates responses, from the moment you type a message to when you see the AI's answer.
+This document explains how the Zig AI Platform processes your questions and generates responses, from the moment you type a message to when you see the AI's answer.
+Updated for Week 4 completion with full autoregressive generation.

 ## Table of Contents
 - [Overview](#overview)